 New England One Week Fall Foliage Tour

-New England’s fall foliage is legendary.
-Across the region, leaves turn from green to gold and scarlet, purple and orange.
-The show is magnificent – and free!
-Follow this week-long itinerary to see ‘the color’ along valleys and across mountains, from aerial tramways and ferries, by the sea and, for something unexpected, in award-winning vineyards!
+New England’s fall foliage is indeed fabulous.
+If time is short, follow this week-long itinerary to see the leaves as they turn crimson, gold and orange along valleys and across mountains, from aerial tramways and ferries, by the sea and, for something unexpected, in award-winning vineyards!
+This itinerary takes you through Massachusetts, Rhode Island, New Hampshire and Maine.
 (Note: for another one-week option see Connecticut River Blueway Driving Tour).

 Trip ideas and itineraries are meant as suggestions only.
 They are intended as ideas and to highlight all there is to see and do in New England.

 Boston to Rhode Island: Drive to Providence, Rhode Island (50 to 120 miles/80 to 193km)

 Fall means grape-picking time in southern New England.
 With New England’s longest growing season, the sunny climate is similar to northern France – and boasts vineyards with a burgeoning reputation.
 An hour south of Boston, follow part of the Coastal Wine Trail, dropping in for tastings at award-winning vineyards.
 In Massachusetts, Travessia is in New Bedford, Running Brook is in North Dartmouth, and Westport Rivers is in – Westport!
 In Rhode Island, Newport Vineyards is just a short drive or shuttle from the town center.
 Or visit the 35-year-old Sakonnet Vineyards in Little Compton.
 Stay in Providence with its history, museums and fine dining.

 Rhode Island to Massachusetts: Drive to Deerfield, Massachusetts (115 miles/185km)